History of Cuba: Colonial period

 The Seven Years' War, which erupted in 1754 across three continents, eventually arrived in the Spanish Caribbean.
-Spain's alliance with the French pitched them into direct conflict with the British, and in 1762 a British expedition of five warships and 4,000 troops set out from Portsmouth to capture Cuba.
+In 1762 a British expedition of five warships and 4,000 troops set out from Portsmouth to capture Cuba.
 The British arrived on 6 June, and by August had Havana under siege.
-When Havana surrendered, the admiral of the British fleet, George Keppel, the 3rd Earl of Albemarle, entered the city as a new colonial governor and took control of the whole western part of the island.
+When Havana surrendered, the admiral of the British fleet, George Keppel, entered the city as a new colonial governor and took control of the whole western part of the island.
 The arrival of the British immediately opened up trade with their North American and Caribbean colonies, causing a rapid transformation of Cuban society.

-Though Havana, which had become the third-largest city in the Americas, was to enter an era of sustained development and closening ties with North America during this period, the British occupation of the city proved short-lived.
-Pressure from London sugar merchants fearing a decline in sugar prices forced a series of negotiations with the Spanish over colonial territories.
+Though Havana, which had become the third-largest city in the Americas, was to enter an era of sustained development and closening ties with North America during this period, the British occupation proved short-lived.
+Pressure from London sugar merchants fearing a decline in sugar prices forced negotiations with the Spanish over colonial territories.
 Less than a year after Havana was seized, the Peace of Paris was signed by the three warring powers, ending the Seven Years' War.
-The treaty gave Britain Florida in exchange for Cuba on France's recommendation to Spain, The French advised that declining the offer could result in Spain losing Mexico and much of the South American mainland to the British.
+The treaty gave Britain Florida in exchange for Cuba.
 In 1781, General Bernardo de Gálvez, the Spanish governor of Louisiana, reconquered Florida for Spain with Mexican, Puerto Rican, Dominican, and Cuban troops.

+In the 19th century, Cuba became the most important world producer of sugar, thanks to the expansion of slavery and a relentless focus on improving sugar technology.
+Use of modern refining techniques was especially important because the British Slave Trade Act 1807 abolished the slave trade in the British Empire.
+The British government set about trying to eliminate the transatlantic slave trade.
+Under British diplomatic pressure, in 1817 Spain agreed to abolish the slave trade from 1820 in exchange for a payment from London.
+Cubans rushed to import further slaves in the time legally left to them.
+Over 100,000 new slaves were imported from Africa between 1816 and 1820.
+In spite of the new restrictions a large-scale illegal slave trade continued to flourish in the following years.
+Many Cubans were torn between desire for the profits generated by sugar and a repugnance for slavery.
+By the end of the 19th century, slavery was abolished.